Aging on the Run

 I wrote a list of lifestyle goals.
 Many are the same as at home: walking, writing, social justice action, cooking our meals, yoga.
 We have just enough room for two yoga mats on the floor.
 We can’t do lateral poses.
 The floor is hard and the mats are thin, but the view is magnificent – of sky when we are on the floor and ocean when we stand.

-Some goals are different—socializing with strangers, trying new things, not worrying about looking stupid.
-I am trying to not speak English to people, resorting to Spanish and to any Portuguese word I can pick up.
+Some goals are different—socializing with strangers, trying new things, and not worrying about looking stupid.
+I am trying not to speak English, resorting to Spanish mixed with any Portuguese word I can pick up.
 All my life I have been afraid to be stupid in another language.
 I am trying not to do that anymore.

 Stopped at a tienda for a drink.
 The TV reported on air pollution in Indiana, USA.
-I looked on line in vain for any notice of some kind pollution event in Indiana.
+I looked online in vain for any notice of some kind of pollution event in Indiana.
 It’s like weather reports: We hear of storms in faraway places and worry about loved ones there, and they are getting a sprinkle.
-Of course sometimes the tsunami is real.
+Of course, sometimes the tsunami is real.

 November 4.
 Israel/Palestine, Farmer’s Market, Tapas, and a Seagull Friend

-Last night we listened to a teach-in in New York on Gaza with Rashid Khalidi author of The 100 Years War Against Palestine, Michelle Alexander, author of The New Jim Crow, and and Ta Nehesi Coates, Author of Between the World and Me.
+Last night we listened to a teach-in in New York on Gaza with Rashid Khalidi author of The 100 Years War Against Palestine, Michelle Alexander, author of The New Jim Crow, and Ta Nehesi Coates, Author of Between the World and Me.
 I was most taken by the self-revelations of Coates, coming to understand and embrace King’s non-violence as a way of avoiding becoming one’s oppressor.
-He had been to Palestine with Kahlidi on a five-day educational tour, and had his eyes opened wide, his assumptions cracked in one day.
+He had been to Palestine with Kahlidi on a five-day educational tour and had his eyes opened wide, his assumptions cracked in one day.
 He compared Palestine to the Old Jim Crow.
-No , not exactly the same, but enough that he understood what was wrong.
+No, not the same, but enough that he understood what was wrong.

 It was Saturday and the city-owned square in Armação de Pêra was filled with 50 market stalls.
 The farmers did not speak English to us, which was lovely.
 Olives in jars, almonds, walnuts, dried chickpeas and butter beans, avocados, figs, dried and fresh, every kind of vegetable, grapes, oranges, blackberries, pomegranates, sweet potatoes, sheep and goat cheese, hard and soft: a feast.
-We went twice, heading home when our bags were full, then returning with a list of what we missed: lettuce, cabbage, peppers.
-Each time we stopped at the seafood tienda, first for oysters, then for a fish which lay full with its cousins on the board.
-They filleted it for us and charged two euros less than labeled.
+We went twice, heading home when our bags were full, and then returning with a list of what we missed: lettuce, cabbage, and peppers.
+Each time we stopped at the seafood tienda for oysters and fish.
+They filleted it for us and charged two euros less than it was labeled.
 No bargaining at the market.
-Farmers were basically patient with our struggles recognizing our Euro coins.
+Farmers were patient with our struggles recognizing Euro coins.
 Is that 20 centavos or two euros?

 We made a friend today.
 A seagull came to the open window this morning.
-She did not come in but stayed on the ledge for long while, while we did our yoga.
+She did not come in, but stayed on the ledge for a long while, while we did our yoga.
 She returned several times during the day.
-I sang Beatles songs to her. .
+I sang Beatles songs to her.
 She sang along.

 November 5 Being a responsible resident of this earth.

-The walk was six miles there are back in soft sand.
-We were quite tired, but soon after returning we went in a vain search of a Sunday newspaper.
+The walk was six miles there were back in soft sand.
+We were quite tired, but soon after returning, we went in a vain search of a Sunday newspaper.
 I don’t know if we were just too late or if Sunday paper reading does not happen here.

-We have been picking up garbage – my idea for how we can remind ourselves that we are not guests, but inhabitants here, and we need to contribute.
-It seems silly, but in emotional terms it works.
+We have been picking up garbage.
+We are not guests, but inhabitants here, and we need to contribute.
+It seems silly, but in emotional terms, it works.
 A few minutes each day, and we feel like we belong.
 Plus, we made our view from the window much nicer.

 The seagull has become a member of the family.
 She is here now, tapping on the window.
 It is open enough for her to come in, but she does not try—just watches us.
 Another gull tried to join her and she shooed them away.